 My hair after an in-salon Olaplex treatment and regular use of the Olaplex shampoo and conditioner.
 So shiny.

 In the past, I've found my blonde often goes dull quickly—turning ashier than I'd like, sooner than I'd anticipated.
-But ever since I started using Olaplex shampoo and conditioner, I'll notice my hair looking salon-fresh for way longer.
+But ever since I started using Olaplex shampoo and conditioner, I've noticed my hair looking salon-fresh for way longer.
 Not only that, but I also detect less breakage, fewer split ends, and less frizz.
 In short, my hair looks happier, healthier, stronger, and shinier, and is way more manageable overall.

 Granted, at $28 (£24 in the UK, where I'm based) a bottle, it's not the cheapest in-shower duo you're ever going to come across, but in my opinion, it's well worth it.
 (And, thanks to Cult Beauty you can snag the products across the pond without having to ask your States-based mates for a beauty favor.)
 If the thought of $56 on shampoo and conditioner makes you wince, make yours last longer by alternating use with a cheaper shampoo in between.
 I like Pro:Voke Touch of Silver Brightening Shampoo ($5) or John Frieda Sheer Blonde Brightening Shampoo ($7).

 If you're on a mission to really re-vamp your color-treated hair care routine, you might want to add a few more products to your shower caddy.
 Namely, the Olaplex No. 6 Bond Smoother Reparative Styling Creme and No. 7 Bonding Oil.